adil-salim/adil-salim.github.io/index.md

 ## News

-- Our last paper on dimensio-free sampling with diffusion models will be presented as an oral at ICML 2026 "[High-accuracy and dimension-free sampling with diffusions](https://arxiv.org/abs/2601.10708)".
+- Our last paper on dimension-free sampling with diffusion models will be presented as an oral at ICML 2026 "[High-accuracy and dimension-free sampling with diffusions](https://arxiv.org/abs/2601.10708)".

 - I will talk about diffusion models at [BIRS, Canada](https://www.birs.ca/events/2025/5-day-workshops/25w5430) and [IMS, Singapore](https://ims.nus.edu.sg/events/efficient-sampling-algorithms-complex-models/).
 Thanks for the invitations!